TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

 - The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 21st in the league.

-- The Diamondbacks' 4.59 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks have a 4.59 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Diamondbacks rank 20th in baseball in home runs surrendered (161 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs given up (162 total, 1.2 per game).

-- Davies gets the start for the Diamondbacks, his 13th of the season.
-He is 1-5 with a 7.38 ERA and 46 strikeouts through 57 1/3 innings pitched.
+- Cecconi (0-0) gets the starting nod for the Diamondbacks, his third of the season.

-- His most recent time out came on Tuesday, July 18 against the Atlanta Braves, when the right-hander went 3 2/3 innings, surrendering nine earned runs while allowing eight hits.
+- His last appearance was out of the bullpen on Tuesday when the right-hander threw five innings against the Texas Rangers, surrendering one earned run while giving up three hits.

-- The 30-year-old has a 7.38 ERA and 7.2 strikeouts per nine innings in 12 games this season, while giving up a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.